 ELSA – Emotional Literacy Support Assistant

-We are also fortunate to have two trained ELSA (Emotional Literacy Support Assistant) TAs within school: Mrs Brightey and Mrs Everett.
+We are also fortunate to have three trained ELSA (Emotional Literacy Support Assistant) TAs within school: Mrs Brightey, Mrs Everett and Mr Allen.
 They have regular supervision from a trained educational psychologist to help them in their work.
 ELSAs help children and young people learn to understand their emotions and respect the feelings of those around them.
 They provide the time and space for pupils to think about their personal circumstances and how they manage them.

 Children may be identified by class teachers, or parents, and bespoke programmes are put in place to support the specific needs of the children.
-The ELSA will then liaise directly with the class teachers to discuss progress and check on whether new skills are being transferred in to class.
+The ELSA will then liaise directly with the class teachers to discuss progress and check on whether new skills are being transferred to the classroom.

 Most ELSA programmes will last for 6 to 12 weeks, helping the pupil to learn some specific new skills or coping strategies.
 Clear programme aims (SMART targets) need to be set early on and each session has an objective - something the ELSA wants to help the pupil understand or achieve.

 The ELSA isn’t there to ‘fix’ the child.
 For pupils with complex or long-term needs, it is unrealistic to expect ELSA support to resolve all their difficulties.
 Change is a long-term process that needs everyone’s help.

 ELSA work should be fun – that is what makes the difference.
 It isn’t a reward for bad behaviour.
 By building a positive relationship with challenging children, the ELSA can help them think about and reduce their troublesome behaviour.
 It will take time, but will be worth it in the end.